actuator/cve/README.md

 ## CVE-2024-42041
 ```

+## CVE-2024-39345
+- **Description**: AdTran 834-5 HDC17600021F1 (SmartOS 11.1.1.1) devices enable the SSH service by default and have a hidden, undocumented, hard-coded support account whose password is based on the devices MAC address.
+All of the devices internet interfaces share a similar MAC address that only varies in their final octet.
+This allows network-adjacent attackers to derive the support user's SSH password by decrementing the final octet of the connected gateway address or via the BSSID.
+An attacker can then execute arbitrary OS commands with root-level privileges.

 ## CVE-2024-31977
 - **Description**: Adtran 834-5 11.1.0.101-202106231430 devices allow OS Command Injection via shell metacharacters to the Ping or Traceroute utility.